tasal9/ZamAI/Code-overview.md

 ## The main loop

-This is conveniently called `main_loop()`.
-It updates a few things and then calls `normal_cmd()` to process a command.
-This returns when the command is finished.
+The main loop is implemented in state_enter.
 The basic idea is that Vim waits for the user to type a character and processes it until another character is needed.
 Thus there are several places where Vim waits for a character to be typed.
 The `vgetc()` function is used for this.
 It also handles mapping.

 Updating the screen is mostly postponed until a command or a sequence of commands has finished.
 The work is done by `update_screen()`, which calls